octoxalis/11tyframe/source/matter/pages/index.md

 {{A_o.NAME_s}} design and styles have been carefully developed to give you a nice and simple presentation while offering advanced capabilities:
 + responsive layout with *fluid typography*;
++ full Markdown content, styling, linking, etc.;
 + smart inline notes;
-+ full Markdown content, styling, linking, code blocks, etc.;
++ highlighted code blocks powered by Lea Verou [Prism];
 + Atom RSS feed;
 + sitemap for search engines;
-+ smart commenting system using your own Github repository issues.
++ smart [utteranc.es] commenting system using your own Github repository issues.

 { data--="ulist" }

-This page and the **[install]** page give you the instructions to customize your new blog and are supposed to be replaced as soon as you have fresh matter for your blog:
+This page and the **[install]** page give you the instructions to customize your new blog and are supposed to be replaced as soon as you have fresh matter for your blog
+{% _short_note %}
+an easy way to customize your site styles will be added in a near future...
+{% end_short_note %}
+.

 **That's all Folks!**